CORE SYNTAX

 JavaScript Functions

-Define reusable functions for complex logic, data transformation, and calculations.
+Define reusable functions for authentication, data generation, and response validation.

 """